firebelly/cfs/README.md

 Install homebrew: https://brew.sh

-Install Composer, wp-cli, and rbenv with rbenv-gemset:
+Install Composer, wp-cli, bower, and rbenv with rbenv-gemset:

-`brew install composer wp-cli rbenv ruby-build rbenv-gemset`
+`brew install composer wp-cli bower rbenv ruby-build rbenv-gemset`

+Make sure you have ruby 2.6.0 installed with rbenv (required for Capistrano deploys):

+`rbenv install 2.6.0`

-Run `sh install.sh` to install all Composer packages, gemsets for Capistrano deploys, and set up the Gulp build system in `app/themes/cfs`.
+Run `sh install.sh` to install all Composer packages, gems for Capistrano deploys, and set up the Gulp build system in `web/app/themes/cfs`.

 ## Pull a fresh copy of staging or production db